 There are also postgraduate TESOL courses at Universities worldwide and at a number of American universities.

 So now we know the significance of ESL certification, the types of certification and how it’s done, it’s important to know what the requirements are for becoming certified in teaching English language learners.

 If you’re worried about the barriers between yourself and a career running ESL classes, this section should hopefully put you at some ease.
-While, yes, some requirements are strict for getting jobs, requirements for actually doing a high-quality ESL course are not.
+While yes, some requirements, such as age requirements, can be strict for getting jobs, requirements for actually doing a high-quality ESL course are not.

 For one thing, though, you’ll need to have the financial resources to complete a quality ESL course.
 Any halfway decent ESL qualification will last at least 120 hours, which is a lot of tutoring time and resources, which means it’ll cost at least a few hundred dollars.
 DELTA and CELTA, on the other hand, are post-graduate courses, which means they’ll cost in the thousands to complete, just as any master’s course does.

 You’ll also need time.
 Groupon courses and the like might offer an “ESL Certificate” for a rock-bottom fee, but the likelihood of learning everything you need as an English teacher is next to nil.
 To succeed, you need to put the work in.

 Most crucially of all though, you’ll need real enthusiasm for the English language.
 For non-native speakers, the quirks and rules of English can be extremely confusing and technical.
 To really teach these idiosyncrasies effectively, a passion for the language is absolutely mandatory.
 If you’re not 100% into what you’re doing, will your students be?

 What else do you need to obtain an ESL certification and teach around the world?
 Here are three factors that are important.